unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-without-popup.md

 # 10 Minute Guide: Login with Unstoppable without Popup

 This integration guide shows you how to add Login to Unstoppable to your application using javascript, without the popup feature.
-You will essentially be configuring the application to receive the authorization tokens and metadata by following the steps below.&#x20;
+You will essentially be configuring the application to receive the authorization tokens and metadata by following the steps below.

 <embed src="/snippets/_login-mainnet-warning.md" />